la2050/archive/_projects/2016/la-bike-trains-app-wayfinding-signage.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Like to ride a bike in LA?
+Wouldn't it be nice if you could map out:

+  1) the most chill-safe-stress free route

+  2) the faster route

+  and then see if there was anyone else doing the same commute so that you could have company and enjoy safety in numbers?

+  You know there's a great bike path (Ballona Creek, LA River) but it's confusing.. signage anyone?

+  It's possible!
+LA Bike Trains has been running a similar education program in LA since 2013.
+Based on feedback this is what people want.
 project_impact: >-
   ["Social & emotional support","Government responsiveness to residents’ needs","Travel time to work","Public transit riders","Total number of local